Paid Time Off

 Review your available bank of paid-time-off days

-Yale encourages staff members to provide advance notice and coordinate schedules with their managers for planned days off.
+Yale encourages all staff members to provide advance notice and coordinate schedules for planned days off with their managers.
 Provisions for staff PTO follows:

 Yale Staff Category PTO Provision